Exercise Therapy in Sydney

 Some of the more noticeable changes to exercise may include:

-The Exercise Program
+What Is Involved With The Exercise Therapy Program

 When prescribing exercise, health professionals will usually talk about 3 important factors, namely: intensity, duration and frequency.